 A Changing Workforce

-If this were a case study written for business school students, we’d turn now to talk about how this program reduces turnover, and discuss the measurable ROI of workplace interventions.
+If this were a case study written for business school students, we’d turn now to talk about how this program reduces turnover and discuss the measurable ROI of workplace interventions.
 For Gorilla Glue, those metrics are essential in evaluating the impact of this program.
 But underlying the visible economics of this program lies a larger trend, and a change in how employers are responding to the needs of the workforce.

 Organizations have, in the last decade, become increasingly aware of a shift in how we view work and life.
-The outdated model of employer/employee relationships maintained that work and life were separate processes.
-While work certainly created income, financing a home and family life, the expectation was that employees would be 100% focused on work during business hours, and then leave work behind to focus on home.
+The outdated model of employer/employee relationships maintained that work and life were separate.
+While work created income, financing a home and family life, the expectation was that employees would be 100% focused on work during business hours, and then leave work behind to focus on home.
 The age of the smartphone has changed that dynamic for much of the workforce.
-Home and work have blended together, as people are increasingly available to communicate through technology at any hour, and from any location.
+Home and work have blended together, as people are increasingly available to communicate through technology at any hour and from any location.